Believing God’s Promises

 When we talk about the promises of God, we have to acknowledge an important fact.
 Before any of His promises can be applied to the Body of Messiah, God’s promises were first given to His people Israel.
 And it is impressive how often God stresses the fact that His promises are eternal and last forever.

-The whole story of salvation centers around the story of Israel, her creation, redemption and restoration.
+The whole story of salvation centers around the history of Israel, her creation, redemption and restoration.
 God’s might and power is evident in His everlasting promise to Israel (first laid out in Genesis 12:1-3).
 There, the Lord promises He will make Abram into a great nation and will bless him.

 Later on, in Deuteronomy 30:3-5, God promises to Israel a specific land – you guessed it!
 From that moment on, we know it as the Promised Land.
 The Lord said He would bring his people to the land He chose, and He would make their descendants prosperous.

 From Jews to the Gentiles

 Throughout the books of Moses, we can read promises that the Lord will be Israel’s God, and they will be His special treasure in all of the earth.
 Israel is God’s very own possession.
 God also promises that the Messiah would come out of Israel, out of the kingly Davidic line.
 (Isaiah 11:1, Genesis 3:5, Isaiah 7:14)

 The Apostle Paul promises that the future hope for Israel’s salvation is sure and that God will make good on His promises (Romans 9-11).
-We see a revolution after the outpouring of the Holy Spirit, when the gentiles are invited to the table, so to speak.
+We see a revolution after the outpouring of the Holy Spirit.
+This is when the gentiles are invited to the table, so to speak.

 A revelation comes over the first church that many of God’s promises are for the whole world.
 Gentiles are welcomed into the family of God through faith in Jesus.
 He grants them full access to the throne of grace, just like to the Jewish people (Matthew 8:5-13).